America's Next Top Model season 11: Season summary

 Starting from this cycle, the contestant called first in judging every week would have her picture (or commercial) displayed as digital art in the models' house for the rest of the week.
 The CoverGirl of the Week contest was replaced by a new segment called Top Models in Action, focusing on former alums post-show careers.

 The show featured fourteen contestants, similar to cycles 3, 4 and 10.
-The winner of this cycle, similar to the past four cycles, won management and representation by Elite Model Management, a $100,000 contract with CoverGirl cosmetics (including a billboard in Times Square and ads in Walmart), and the cover and six-page fashion spread in Seventeen.
+The winner of this cycle, similar to the past four cycles, won management and representation by Elite Model Management, a $100,000 contract with CoverGirl cosmetics, and the cover and six-page fashion spread in Seventeen.
 This season averaged 4.43 million viewers.

 This cycle included a first for the series – having a transgender contestant named Isis King participate and qualify for the final fourteen.
 The inclusion has been noted as an "unprecedented opportunity" by Neil Giuliano, president of GLAAD, a national LGBT media advocacy group.